rhizomatics/ha_remote_logger/docs/events.md

 # Event Logging

-The core job of Remote Logger is listening to `system_log_events` and forwarding them on as Syslog or OTLP messages.
+The core job of Remote Logger is listening to either the root system logger (Python `logging`) or subscribe to the `system_log_events` raised by Home Assistant, and forwarding on as Syslog or OTLP messages.
+The resulting message is the same whatever mechanism is used, the main difference is the Root Logger approach allows `INFO` or `DEBUG` logs.

 However, it can also be useful to listen and log many of the other [events](https://www.home-assistant.io/docs/configuration/events/) that Home Assistant emits.